Heavy rains wreak havoc in Bengaluru | Science-Environment

 - India

-The worst effect of the rain was seen at Seshadripuram where the compound wall of the Metro Rail collapsed damaging seven cars and a few bikes.
+In the wall collapse incident seven cars and a few bikes were damaged.
 No one was present when the wall came down crashing.

-One of the car owners demanded that the government compensate for the loss alleging that shoddy work led to the wall collapse.
+A car owner demanded that the government compensate them for the damage and alleged that shoddy work led to the wall collapse.

-Shivajinagar resembled a river and cars and bikes were seen floating in water.
-People struggled hard to save their belongings.

-The deluge last month had caused havoc leading to large-scale destruction to properties in the city and several offices had asked its employees to work from home.
-Hosur, about 40 kms from here in Tamil Nadu also witnessed heavy rains last night leading to inundation.
+The deluge last month led to large-scale destruction of properties in the city and several offices had asked their employees to work from home.
+PTI GMS KSU VGN VGN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)